Apricots & Apriums

-Autumn Glo Apricot: Late season apricot with tremendous flavor.
-Ripens in the first two weeks of August.
-Fruit is medium-sized with good color.
-One of the highest scoring apricot varieties to date at Dave Wilson Nursery fruit tastings.
-500 hours or less.
+Autumn Royal Apricot: Late season apricot with great flavor.
+Ripens September 5 to 20 here in the valley.
+Fruit is medium to large sized with good color.
+400 hours or less.
 Self-fruitful.
 USDA Zones 7-9.

 Blenheim Apricot: All-purpose freestone.
 Sweet, aromatic, flavorful - the long-time No. 1 apricot in California.
 Early bloom.
 Late June harvest in Central CA. 400 hours or less.
 Self-fruitful.
 USDA Zones 7-8.

 Brittany Gold Apricot: The Brittany Gold apricot is a medium-sized, late-season selection that ripens in the last two weeks of June.
 This large, firm apricot features a sweet flavor, uniform yellow color and juicy, freestone flesh.
 The tree is large and vigorous with a semi-upright growth habit.
 Zaiger genetics introduction.